Credit to Clock Hour Policy

 CLINICAL

 A clinical applies only to Health Sciences & Technology programs.
 This type of credit is awarded to a student assigned to a clinical experience off-campus in which the student is under constant supervision by a clinical instructor.
-The clinical experience will typically be in a healthcare setting such as a hospital, clinic or nursing home.
+The clinical experience will typically be in a healthcare setting such as a hospital, clinic, or nursing home.
 The clinical instructor may be a practicing clinician in the field of study or faculty member of the College.
-Students should receive individual instruction and critique in their performance.
+Students should receive individual instruction and critique of their performance.
 The faculty member coordinating the clinical experience provides the final grade for each student based in part on input from the clinical instructor.

 DIRECTED STUDY